Pixofield/keyshapejs/README.md

 ## Building

-To create the JS module file, run: (requires Node.js and npm)
+To create the JS module file and the minified file under the dist folder, run: (requires Node.js and npm)

     npm install
     npm run build

-The minified version has been created with the Google Closure minifier using the following command:
+The minified version is created using the [Google Closure compiler](https://developers.google.com/closure/compiler).

-    java -jar compiler-latest/closure-compiler-v20170806.jar --compilation_level ADVANCED_OPTIMIZATIONS --js keyshapejs.js --js_output_file keyshapejs.min.js --externs extern-keyshapejs.js

 ## Versioning